Norwegian player seals two walk-to-work deals with DOF Subsea

 Norwegian offshore service provider Uptime International has won two contracts with DOF Subsea, a Norway-based subsea and marine services provider, for the provision of walk-to-work systems on one of its vessels.

-Uptime International reported last week that it had been awarded two walk-to-work deals to support DOF Subsea on its long-term contract for a multi-purpose supply vessel (MPSV), which is starting work for a major international energy company on a three-year firm, plus two one-year options contract.
+Uptime International reported last week that it had been awarded two walk-to-work deals to support DOF Subsea on its long-term contract for a multi-purpose supply vessel (MPSV).
+This vessel is starting work for a major international energy company on a three-year firm, plus two one-year options contract.

 Øyvind Våge, Chartering Manager of DOF Subsea, commented: ”DOF is very pleased with the cooperation with Uptime and the joint engagement towards our client in order to provide the winning solution.
 We look forward to a long and successful partnership with Uptime.”